riscv-android-src/toolchain-rustc/src/tools/cargo/src/doc/src/reference/specifying-dependencies.md

 ### Multiple requirements

-Multiple version requirements can also be separated with a comma, e.g., `>= 1.2,
+As shown in the examples above, multiple version requirements can be separated with a comma, e.g., `>= 1.2, < 1.5`.
-< 1.5`.

 ### Specifying dependencies from other registries